rmupap/rmupap.github.io/_includes/the-right-way.md

 ### <span class="highlight-rgt">R</span> - Relationships Come First

 Nothing is more important than our relationships with others. **People are more important than things**.
 It is _people_ who give care, and _people_ who receive care.
+Furthermore, people come from all walks of life and carry with them unique backgrounds, personalities, philosophies, perspectives, and opinions.
+They stand as products of the infinite number of combinations that result from genetic diversity, social milieu, environmental influence, and personal choice.
+At RMUoHP PA, **we regard each individual as an equal member of the human family**, and therefore strive to serve each with our utmost attention, concern, and diligence.
 At RMUoHP PA, people come first.

-### <span class="highlight-ih">I</span> - It's All About the Team
+### <span class="highlight-ih">I</span> - Innovative Culture

-Time and again we see the evidence. **Collective decision-making is superior to independent decision-making**.
-Whether it be in health care, education, business, or any other endeavor, the team approach proves best.
-At RMUoHP PA, we emphasize teamwork in all we do.
+We are living in the midst of dramatic change.
+Not only is the medical industry changing quickly, but the educational arena as well.
+We strongly value supporting and sustaining a culture of innovation because as a result, our students and faculty are empowered to act as forward-thinking creatives,  bringing unique and dynamic perspectives in their contributions to addressing the most challenging of problems.

-### <span class="highlight-rgt">G</span> - Gotta Think of the Patient
+### <span class="highlight-rgt">G</span> - Growth Mindset

-The medical world is remarkably complex.
-So many dynamics, so many considerations. **Unfortunately, in the midst of the chaos, thinking about and doing what's best for the patient can slip to the back burner**.
-At RMUoHP PA, we keep the patient front and center. **The patient comes first, always**.
+_currently in draft_

 <img src="{{site.imagepath}}/familymedicine.jpg" style="max-width:100%; margin-left:auto; margin-right:auto; margin-top:1.5rem;">